Irenee123/CareerHub/README.md

 2. Extract the downloaded source code file.
 3. If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
 And If you are using WAMP, paste it into the "www" directory.
 4. Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin
-5. Create a new database naming "job".
+5. Create a new database naming "jobportal".
 6. Import the provided SQL file.
-The file is known as "job.sql" located inside the extracted source code folder.
+The file is known as "jobportal.sql" located inside the extracted source code folder.
-7. Browse the Online Job Search System in a browser. i.e. http://localhost/duel for the job seekers and http://localhost/duel/admin for the admin side.
+7. Browse the Online Job Search System in a browser. i.e. http://localhost/CareerHub for the job seekers and http://localhost/CareerHub/admin for the admin side.
 You can access this system Admin Panel using the following accounts

-***Username: duel***
+***Username: duel@gmail.com***

-***Password: admin***
+***Password: 12345***